 Just as certain established nonprofits do hundreds of times more good than others, certain early-stage nonprofits have outsized potential.
-Since seed funding a new nonprofit can be the difference between it thriving or failing, funding a young organisation could be a very high-impact, albeit risky, giving strategy.
+Since seed funding a new nonprofit can be the difference between it thriving or failing, funding a young organization could be a very high-impact, albeit risky, giving strategy.
 After spending several months assessing the potential impact of supporting early-stage nonprofits, we have developed some new tools to evaluate startup nonprofits which we will incorporate into our regular cause area research.
 In this blog, we outline what we’ve learned and our thinking behind this decision.

 Finding the best new nonprofits

 Last year we worked with a small group of highly engaged Founders Pledge members to find a group of early-stage nonprofits that had the potential to become new, high-impact recommendations.
 After developing an appropriate framework for evaluating such opportunities, we sourced a longlist of promising opportunities from various partners.
-We narrowed this list down to three great organisations: two that work in low-income countries (Taimaka and Suvita), and a third (London YIMBY) which works in the UK.
-At a virtual event last November, these organisations pitched to a group of 10 Founders Pledge members.
-Following the event, a total of $90,000 was donated to support the scale-up of these highly promising organisations.
+We narrowed this list down to three great organizations: two that work in low-income countries (Taimaka and Suvita), and a third (London YIMBY) which works in the UK.
+At a virtual event last November, these organizations pitched to a group of 10 Founders Pledge members.
+Following the event, a total of $90,000 was donated to support the scale-up of these highly promising organizations.

 We found that evaluating and recommending seed-stage nonprofits requires a different approach than our regular cause area research.
 For example, since early-stage organizations change and grow quickly, having a long lag between starting our research process and presenting our recommendations to members doesn’t work very well.
 Still, we think the leverage argument for supporting some early-stage organizations is strong enough that we want to find ways to continue evaluating and recommending early-stage organizations.